Making pickles using Himalayan salt blocks is a new and exciting way to pickle veggies and add amazing flavour incredibly easily.

 Things changed for me when I met the team from The Salt House in Ayr at The Country Living Magazine Christmas Fair last week.
 What these guys don’t know about salt can be written on a grain of the stuff.

 They have been importers of salt down on the harbour in Ayr for a great many years and sell all sorts of salts.
 From rock salt to Hawaiian black lava salt, Japanese salts to my beloved French Fleur de Sel and of course that wonderful pink Himalayan salt.

 They also sell these Himalayan Salt Blocks that one uses to prepare and cook food on.
 I was intrigued at this.
 Lured by the sheer beauty of these blocks (and the mortar and pestle) in glowing pink I just had to know more about how you could actually use them.

-I then had to decide what to pickle and went for my old Mediterranean favourites of aubergine, red pepper and courgettes, a threesome that party together beautifully on the plate.
+I went for my old Mediterranean favourites of aubergine, red pepper and courgettes, a threesome that party together beautifully on the plate.

 To pickle your veggies on a salt block all you do is slice them approximately 0.5cm/1/4″ dip them in the pickling mixture and then lay them out on the salt block to ‘cure’.